SamuelMorrisProjects/GuiCalculator/README.md

 More specifcally I wanted to create a program that is a basis for more advanced calculators and a foundation that myself and other can build upon.
 To that effect I wanted to make the calculator relatively barebones and flexible.
 The calculator more functions as template for myself and others to use.
 Additionally, I wanted to dip into GUI programming and I thought a calculator would be a great way of doing that.

 # How to use it?
-Download the zip file or clone the repository --> Run main.py
+Download the zip file or clone the repository --> Run main.py.
+(Although at this moment there are some light issues with running the script on MacOs Currently I am working on fixing it but as of now it cannot be used on computers running MacOs)